TheDahv/link-keeper/README.md

 #Link-Keeper
 Link-Keeper is a command line tool to help you keep links you want to read later

+I just remembered this is similar to [Zach Holman's](https://twitter.com/#!/holman) [Boom](http://zachholman.com/boom/) project.
+I think that solves the Ruby vs Node.js debate for me.
+Since this idea has been done in Ruby, I'm going to do it in Node.js.

+This project is strictly about keeping my open tab count low so I don't feel bad about life.
+Boom seems like a cool project too, so I won't be sad if you think that suits your needs better.

 ##Why
 I hate having too many tabs at once.
 Tools like like [Read Later Fast](https://chrome.google.com/webstore/detail/decdfngdidijkdjgbknlnepdljfaepji)